Web3-Pi/web3-reverse-proxy-docs/docs/installation.md

 ```

 Edit the file with an editor of your preference, and provide variable/value records.
-To connect nodes, the variable `ETH_ENDPOINTS` needs to be set.
+In simple configuration only the variable `ETH_ENDPOINTS` needs to be set.
+It lists Ethereum nodes to be connected.
-A basic example of `.env` file content.
+A basic example of `.env` file content is as follows.

 ```bash
 (venv) user@host:~/web3pi$ cat .env